 Marijuana and the Workplace (18:45)

-Gary M. Feldman
+Presented By Gary M. Feldman

 Gary Feldman explores the legalization of medical and recreational marijuana use in Massachusetts and provides insight on how employers should handle marijuana use in the workforce.